eiffel-community/eiffel/eiffel-syntax-and-usage/activity-linking.md

 This section describes the main link types involved in linking activities in pipelines

 ### CAUSE
-Identifies a cause of the event occurring.
-SHOULD not be used in conjunction with __CONTEXT__: individual events providing __CAUSE__ within a larger context gives rise to ambiguity.
-It is instead recommended to let the root event of the context declare __CAUSE__.
+Identifies a cause of the event occurring, in the situations where the cause is an Eiffel event.
+This link type is not relevant only for EiffelActivity*Events, but for any Eiffel event that represent an occurrence that was caused by an earlier Eiffel event.

 __Required:__ No
 __Legal sources:__ Any